-How would I benefit from working with the Academic Support Services?
+How would I benefit from working with the Disability Support Services (DSS)?

 If I received accommodations in high school, does that mean I will receive them in college?

 Not necessarily.
 The diagnosis needs to meet the criteria of a “disabling condition” when compared to the average person in the general population.
-The test data needs to support evidence of a current, significant, and functional limitation that impacts learning.
+Documentation needs to support evidence of a significant functional limitation that impacts a major life activity.
 The evaluation must support a link between the disability and the requested accommodation.

 I'm eligible for academic accommodations.
 Now what happens?

 Each semester, a student who is eligible for accommodations will log into Lehigh Accommodate to make her or his semester request for accommodations.
 Once a semester request is approved, students should print their accommodation letters and contact instructors to submit copies of letter and to discuss the provision of accommodations in each class.

 What is academic coaching?

 Academic Coaching is a one-on-one process of assisting students examine academic concerns and barriers to success and devise individualized plans of action.
 Coaching includes regular one-to-one meetings during which coaches and students collaboratively work to help students successfully navigate the college careers.
 DSS data indicate that students who participate in the academic coaching program have higher GPAs than their non-coached peers.

 How often can I schedule academic coaching appointments?

 Typically, first year students are encouraged to meet with DSS staff once a week for thirty minutes during the fall semester.
 However, depending on the student’s needs and schedule, appointments can be scheduled less frequently either on a regular basis, or on an “as needed” basis.